SteelBlueRose/time-tactician-dapp/README.md

 ## run the development server

-!!!Fast Refresh is working only in powershell.
+// Fast Refresh is working only in powershell.

 ```bash
 npm run dev